menal00/menal00/README.md

 ## Currently Working On

-- Expanding my software development skills
+ Building **LYVYN**
-- Building responsive and user-friendly applications
+ A collaborative team project focused on creating a modern and user-friendly application while gaining hands-on experience with real-world software development and teamwork.

 ## Connect With Me